 You may automatically be allotted a certain wattage of electricity to use to light up your art booth, or you may have the option to purchase a specific wattage of electricity, or, particularly if it's a outdoor show, you may not have access to electricity at all.

 If you are using electricity for your show lights, be sure to carefully review the rules around electricity.
-There may be rules about the use of power strips and extension cords.
+In addition to the wattage you are allowed, there will probably be rules about the use of power strips and extension cords.

-Ensure any fabric that is used for your craft booth and your portable canopy is flameproofed.
-Often, when you buy a craft tent, you will receive documentation proving that your craft canopy fabric is flameproofed.
+Ensure any fabric that is used in your displays and your tent is flameproofed.
+Often, when you buy a craft tent, you will receive documentation proving that the canopy fabric is flameproofed.
 Keep this documentation and bring it to shows in case you are asked to provide evidence that your tent is made with flameproofed fabric.

-At some art and craft shows you will be required to provide flooring for your area.
+At some shows you'll need to provide flooring for your area.
 At others, flooring may be optional, but there may be rules about the type of flooring that is allowed.

 10. Signs and Banners